Roth 457(b) Deferred Compensation Plan (DCP)

 Loans

-A loan may be taken against your Roth 457(b) funds regardless of your employment status.
+If plan allows, a loan may be taken against your Roth 457(b) funds regardless of your employment status.
 Repayment terms and interest rates are determined by your investment provider.
 Certain rules may apply.

-Request a complimentary consultation
+Request a complimentary initial consultation

 To learn more about the RBFCU Retirement Program and benefits of enrolling, contact us at: